Edit Blog Post

 These bats were in the cenote of the Akumal Monkey Sanctuary, although in the late afternoons I heard bats squeaking to each other in each of the cenotes we visited.

-the freshwater aquifer that is so close to the surface all over the peninsula.
-The cenotes in Bacalar are in the lagoon, but still qualify as cenotes because they are holes in the limestone crust, clearly visible as deep water and the source of the freshwater of the lagoon, that pours out strong enough that the places where the lagoon joins the ocean never take in saltwater.
+in Bacalar are in the lagoon, but still qualify as cenotes because they are holes in the limestone crust, clearly visible as deep water and the source of the freshwater of the lagoon, that pours out strong enough that the places where the lagoon joins the ocean never take in saltwater.
 The entire lagoon is pure and incredibly clear freshwater.
 It’s also the largest such body of water in Mexico: 42 kilometers at its longest part.
 Besides a tour of the lagoon by boat, the other must-do in town is the fort.
 It was built by the Spanish but taken by the Maya and held as their base from which to attack the Spanish from 1850 to 1901.
 Inside the fort is a museum with an astounding amount of information about the Mayan civilization in the area before Europeans arrived, the colonial period and the complicated history of the pirates, privateers and buccaneers who attacked or used the lagoon during the period that pirates actually controlled much of the Caribbean.
-I found the detailed history of the Irish pirate Anne Bonny and the English
+I found the detailed history of the Irish pirate Anne Bonny and the English pirate Mary Read to be fascinating.
+Besides the thorough panels about the history of the fort,

 The Little Prince on the Malecón in Mahahual